duongtoan261196/RemainingCycleTimePrediction/README.md

 This repository provides materials to reproduce the results presented in the paper "**Remaining cycle time prediction with Graph Neural Networks for Predictive Process Monitoring**".

 ## Dataset
 The **1_Data** folder contains raw data of Helpdesk and BPIC20 datasets.
-We can not provide the EMS3141 data due to the confidentiality issues.
+We can not provide the EMS3141 data due to the confidentiality reasons.
 The statistics of theses logs are shown in the table below:
 Event log |  Num. cases | Num. activities | Num. events | Avg. case length | Max. case lenth | Avg. case duration (days) | Max. case duration (days) | Min. case duration (days) | Variants
 ---|---|---|---|---|---|---|---|---|---